18 Simple Ideas to Reduce Your Abandon Rate

 9. Give Customers an Estimated Wait Time

-Another tactic is to remind the customer of their queue number.
-Let them know how far along they are and assure them that someone will be in contact soon.
+Another helpful tactic is to inform callers of their position in the queue.
+Letting them know how far along they are and reassuring them that they will be attended to soon can reduce uncertainty and frustration.

 10. Improve Your Channel Shift Strategy